AbhiSundu/AbhiSundu.github.io/content/posts/timetracking.md

 {{<image src="/images/GameContent.png">}}
 {{<imageDescription text="Estimated Length is the time needed to almost 100% the game">}}

-Not a huge surprise here, the longer I spend on a game, the more content I can create.
+No surprises here.
+The longer I spend on a game, the more content I can create.
 There aren't that many samples in the 100-200 hour range, so the graph could be a bit misleading there.
 However, I do think that the more time you invest in a game, the better the "rate of return" on content is, and I'll talk about that in the next sections.

 You'll also notice that the games I make tend to fall into one of three buckets:
 - Short projects (20-50 hours)